HL7/ebm/input/pagecontent/group.md

 The Group.membership element is used to classify the <b>Group Resource</b> as either definitional or enumerated, and is a required element.

-- 'enumerated': Use this code if you desire to list the group members and/or specify the number of entities in the group.
+- *enumerated*: Use this code if you desire to list the group members and/or specify the number of entities in the group.

-- 'definitional': Use this code if the Group.characteristic value(s) specified are both necessary and sufficient to determine qualifications for membership (for defining what makes something a member of the group).
+- *definitional*: Use this code if the Group.characteristic value(s) specified are both necessary and sufficient to determine qualifications for membership (for defining what makes something a member of the group).
 If a group is both enumerated and definitional, then use the enumerated code.

 In FHIR version R6, a third code (conceptual) is allowed for the Group.membership element value, and Group.type is not required when Group.membership = 'conceptual'.
 This allows greater flexibility as needed for science data exchange.

-- 'conceptual': Use this code if the Group is neither enumerated (listing or counting actual members) nor definitional (providing complete definition for membership qualifications).
+- *conceptual*: Use this code if the Group is neither enumerated (listing or counting actual members) nor definitional (providing complete definition for membership qualifications).
 A different use of conceptual is when the 'conceptual' Group is a 'definitional' Group in which the Group.type is not bound to FHIR types.

 In the EBMonFHIR Implementation Guide, which is built on FHIR version R5 so must respect the Group.type and Group.membership requirements, there is no constraints or extensions to change the type or membership element values to concepts not fitting the base requirements.
 When a Group would be considered 'conceptual' the examples will use 'definitional' and when a Group would not use the type element the example will use 'animal' (as the least likely value to be confused for a real value in the examples used in the EBMonFHIR Implementation Guide).

+#### Group.code

+Group.code is used to describe the kind of group members, especially when a more specific classification than the Group.type value is desired.
+For example, if Group.type is 'animal', then Group.code may be 'cow'.
+If Group.type is 'device', then Group.code could be 'syringe' or 'cytometer'.

+#### Group.quantity

+Group.quantity is a count of group members, so it must be an integer if used.

 #### Group.characteristic